dart-archive/pub-dartlang/app/doc/pub-install.markdown

 By default, the system package cache is located in the `.pub-cache` subdirectory of your home directory.
 However, it may be configured by setting the `PUB_CACHE` environment variable before running Pub.

+## Installing while offline

+If you don't have network access, you can still run `pub install`.
+Since pub downloads packages to a central cache shared by all packages on your system, it can often find previous-installed packages there without needing to hit the network.

+However, by default, pub will always try to go online when you install if you have any hosted dependencies so that it can see if newer versions of them are available.
+If you don't want it to do that, pass the `--offline` flag when running pub.
+In this mode, it will only look in your local package cache and try to find a set of versions that work with your package from what's already available.

+Keep in mind that pub *will* generate a lockfile after it does this.
+If the only version of some dependency in your cache happens to be old, this will lock your app to that version.
+The next time you are online, you will likely want to run [`pub update`](pub-update.html) to upgrade to a later version.